intel/iotg-yocto-bsp-public/README.md

   For setup.sh to run completely, this process may take up to 5 hours or more depending on the performance of your build machine.
 When the build process is completed, you may browse for the image from the path:

-   If you select to build image with CAVS HD-Audio support, your bootable image location is:-
-   <your_path>/yocto_build/build/tmp/deploy/images/intel-corei7-64-cavs-hda/
-	- HDDIMG image file name: core-image-sato-sdk-intel-corei7-64-cavs-hda-<build-date-time>.hddimg
-	- ISO image file name:    core-image-sato-sdk-intel-corei7-64-cavs-hda-<build-date-time>.iso

-   If you select to build image with CAVS SSP Audio support, your bootable image location is:-
+   Your bootable image location is:-
-   <your_path>/yocto_build/build/tmp/deploy/images/intel-corei7-64-cavs-ssp/
+   <your_path>/yocto_build/build/tmp/deploy/images/intel-corei7-64/
-	- HDDIMG image file name: core-image-sato-sdk-intel-corei7-64-cavs-ssp-<build-date-time>.hddimg
+	- HDDIMG image file name: core-image-sato-sdk-intel-corei7-64-<build-date-time>.hddimg
-	- ISO image file name:    core-image-sato-sdk-intel-corei7-64-cavs-ssp-<build-date-time>.iso
+	- ISO image file name:    core-image-sato-sdk-intel-corei7-64-<build-date-time>.iso

 ### For Subsequent Build
 If you need to modify the recipes or configurations, make your customization in the yocto_build folder after running the ./setup script on your host machine.